JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 To claim prime rewards, make sure to open the reward page on [https://gaming.amazon.com/](https://gaming.amazon.com/).
 The script will then automatically click the "Get in-game content" button.

+### Redeem Codes on GOG

+Automatically redeems codes on [https://www.gog.com/en/redeem](https://www.gog.com/en/redeem) from Amazon Gaming pages when you click the Redeem On GOG button.

 ## Usage

 Once the script is installed and activated, the features will automatically run in the background.
 There's no need for manual intervention.